Jewish Agency for Israel: 1908–1928: Beginnings as an arm of the World Zionist Organization

 The Palestine Office was established under the inspiration of Theodor Herzl's vision for a solution to "the Jewish question": the issue of anti-Semitism and the place of Jews in the world.
 In his pamphlet "The Jewish State," Herzl envisioned the Jewish people settled as an independent nation on its own land, taking its place among the other nation-states of the world.
 The Palestine Office, which eventually became the Jewish Agency, was based upon Herzl's organizational ideas for how to bring a Jewish state into being.

 The influx of Jews to Palestine on the Second Aliyah (1904–1914) made the purchase of land particularly urgent.
 With the aid of the Jewish National Fund (JNF), the Palestine Office bought land for newcomers in two locations: Chavat Kinneret (near the Sea of Galilee), and Kibbutz Ruhama (near Sderot of today).
 Kibbutz Ruhama was specifically designated for Russian Jews from the Second Aliyah.
 Over the following decades, the Palestine Office established hundreds more moshavim and kibbutzim throughout Palestine.
 The Palestine Office continued to purchase land together with JNF (In Hebrew: Keren Kayemet L'Yisrael, KKL).

 With the outbreak of World War I, the anticipated disintegration of the Ottoman Empire raised hopes among Zionists for increased Jewish immigration and eventual sovereignty in Palestine.
-In 1918, Great Britain conquered the region and it fell under British military rule.
+In 1918, the United Kingdom conquered the region and it fell under British military rule.

 Following the promulgation of the pro-Zionist Balfour Declaration, Dr. Chaim Weizmann, president of the British Zionist Federation formed the Zionist Commission in March 1918 to go to Palestine and make recommendations to the British government.
 The Commission reached Palestine on 14 April 1918 and proceeded to study conditions and to report to the British government, and was active in promoting Zionist objectives in Palestine.
 Weizmann was instrumental in restructuring the ZO's Palestine office into departments for agriculture, settlement, education, land, finance, immigration, and statistics.
 The Palestine Office was merged into the Zionist Commission, headed by Chaim Weizmann.